mhmdmrad/PET-filament-machine/README.md

-# PET-filament-machine
-A PET filament machine recycles PET bottles into 3D printer filament by cutting, heating, and extruding the plastic into consistent strands.
-It helps reduce waste while providing affordable, ecofriendly filament for 3D printing.
+By 2026, I’ll have completed a PET filament machine that recycles bottles into 3D printer filament.
+It cuts, heats, and extrudes PET into consistent strands, turning waste into affordable, eco-friendly material for sustainable 3D printing.